Using the Excel SUMIFS Function with Multiple Criteria – 5 Examples

 Limitations When Using Multiple Criteria with Excel SUMIFS Function

-• Here, the number of criteria ranges must be equal to the number of criteria.
+• The number of criteria ranges must be equal to the number of criteria.

-• The criteria range and sum range (the range you want to sum) must have the same size.
-In other words, both ranges should have an equal number of rows and columns.
-Otherwise, it will show an #VALUE! error.
+• The criteria range and the sum range must be the same size.
+Otherwise, it will show a #VALUE! error.

-• Another one is the data types of the criteria in the criteria ranges must match the data types of the values you are comparing them with.
+• The data types of the criteria in the criteria ranges must match the data types of the values you are comparing them with.

-• You can use wildcards in text criteria to represent partial matches, but they may not work with numeric or date criteria.
+• You can use wildcards in text criteria to return partial matches, but they may not work with numeric or date criteria.

 Frequently Asked Questions